WIld Connections partners with EcoFlight for a Grape Creek Virtual Tour!

 April 2020: Colorado Division of Reclamation, Mining, and Safety (DRMS), where Zephyr had a similar request, issued a decision that Zephyr must file an entirely new Notice of Intent application.Zephyr filed the new application with CO DRMS.
 The comment period ended April 27, and DRMS received over 50 comments concerned with the mining proposal!
 Wild Connections and The Wilderness Society submitted joint comments finding that this proposal is illegal as the company does not have a valid existing right because these claims are recent and therefore violate the non-impairment standard of BLM's Wilderness Study Area Manual.
 We sent these comments to the BLM Royal Gorge Field Office as well.
 CO DRMS is currently assessing Zephy'r's mineral application.

-July 2020 (proposed): Zephyr plans on beginning their self-proclaimed "no impact" mining exploration into the Grape Creek proposed Wilderness and Wilderness Study Area!
+August 2020: Zephyr begins their self-proclaimed "no impact" mining exploration into the Grape Creek proposed Wilderness and Wilderness Study Area!

 Grape Creek Area Values and Talking Points: